ankitmodi/ankitmodi.github.io/about.md

 I agree that Sachin Tendulkar, Lionel Messi & Roger Federer are the best in Cricket, Football & Tennis respectively.
 Still, my fandom belongs to Rahul Dravid, Cristiano Ronaldo & Rafael Nadal.
 Can't help it!

 If you're a Rahul Dravid fan, then we should hang out soon.
-If you are also interested in Stoic philosophy and writings, then we’re best friends already.
+If you are also into Stoic philosophy and writings, then we’re best friends already.

 <!-- ### Contact me